terraform-google-modules/terraform-example-foundation/0-bootstrap/README.md

    cp -RT ../terraform-example-foundation/0-bootstrap/ .

    git add .
-   git commit -m 'Your message'
-   git push --set-upstream origin production
+   git commit -m 'Initialize bootstrap' git push --set-upstream origin production
    ```

+1. You can now move to the instructions in the [1-org](../1-org/README.md) step.

 **Note 1:** The stages after `0-bootstrap` use `terraform_remote_state` data source to read common configuration like the organization ID from the output of the `0-bootstrap` stage.
 They will [fail](../docs/TROUBLESHOOTING.md#error-unsupported-attribute) if the state is not copied to the Cloud Storage bucket.